Types of Water in Pharmaceutical, Usage and Technique to Prepare

 • For cleaning purposes of contact part components in parenteral products.

-Preparation Technique of Water for injection
+Preparation Technique of Water for Injection:

 Water for injection is prepared by Distillation of potable Water or Purified Water, Reverse osmosis, and Membrane process.

-Storage of Water of injection (WFI)
+Storage of Water for Injection (WFI):

 The first portion of the distillate is discarded, and the remaining is collected and stored in a special tank containing ultraviolet lamps or in a sealed container.
 It can be stored for a period of up to a month.